-Keep track of your accomplishments and struggles
+Tip #2: Keep track of your accomplishments and challenges

-Your achievements should be aligned with your team’s goals.
 Think about your role within the team and how your contributions play a significant part in the team’s success.

 Nevertheless, including all the challenges you’ve had over the last few months is also important.
 Be sure to explain why particular tasks were more demanding for you, so that your manager can help you resolve these issues in the future.

-Include your future goals and plans
+Tip #3: Include your future goals and plans

 In addition, if there’s any way your manager can help you enhance your skills and gain new knowledge, don’t be afraid to ask.
 It can be a training session, a conference, or an online workshop dedicated to the topic you’re interested in.

-Proofread before sending your review
+Tip #4: Proofread before sending your review

-Once you’ve finished writing your self-appraisal report, be sure to carefully review it before sending it to your manager.
+Once you’ve finished writing your self-review report, be sure to carefully review it before sending it to your manager.
 Remember to spell check it and make edits if needed.
 Having typos and grammatical errors is not acceptable.